 If the employee commits a serious infraction, the employer may even decide to issue a final written order to the employee.
 This may occur even if it is the first time that the employee has been disciplined.
 In some instances, poor performance may be coupled with other transgressions, such as attendance problems, attempts to make a superior fail or failing to complete work as assigned.
 Employers may gain leverage by combining a warning for poor job performance with a warning for poor conduct.

-Employers should review their options with a professional human resources management firm so that they can receive neutral and professional feedback.
+Employers should review their options with professional human resources management so that they can receive neutral and professional feedback.
 They can learn about ways of resolving the issue while protecting their business.